 Eating disorders affect every gender, class, ethnicity, and sexual orientation.
-People from preteens to seniors may have eating disorders.
+People from children to seniors may have eating disorders.
 Their struggles with food disrupt the health and well-being of the individual, as well as that of their families and their communities.

 Eating disorders manifest across a wide spectrum of behaviors

 Anorexia nervosa and bulimia nervosa are not the only eating disorders.
 Compulsive overeating and binge eating disorder (BED), combined with Avoidant/Restrictive Food Intake Disorder (ARFID) and Other Specified Feeding or Eating Disorders (OSFED) are actually more prevalent than anorexia or bulimia.

 Eating disorders are prevalent